Sean Murphy Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.33).
+- The Red Sox's 4.29 team ERA ranks 17th among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (128 total, 1.3 per game).
+- The Red Sox rank 23rd in baseball in home runs surrendered (128 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.